 Perfect Ear Trainer Cons:

-Perfect Ear Trainer is my go-to Ear Training app and I highly recommend it if you have an Android device.
+Perfect Ear Trainer is my go-to Ear Training app and I highly recommend it.

 EarMaster is a classic ear training app that started off long before smartphones.
 I learned aural skills as a teenager thanks to an early version of EarMaster.